agarland0/scope-cutter/README.md

-Here’s a **much tighter version (about half the length)** that keeps the core idea and removes everything unnecessary.

----

 # Scope Cutter

 **Scope Cutter** is a CLI tool that checks whether a proposed product release phase is defined as a **single standalone deliverable**.